martinsaravia/pyFSI/README.md

 #### Check
 You should now have a new executable ccx_preCICE in the bin/ folder of the adapter.
 You may move this file to a path known by your system, or add this to your PATH (careful when doing this!).

+`cd /opt/calculix-adapter-master/bin
+sudo cp ccx_preCICE /usr/bin/.`

+Probably it would be neccessary to move calculix-adapter-master to the Calculix directory and also rename it to calculix-adapter.

+`sudo mv opt/calculix-adapter-master opt/calculix-adapter
+sudo mv opt/calculix-adapter /opt/CalculiX/.`